river06/leetcode2/README.md

 - **Pow(x,n)**: x=0, x overflow, 1/x overflow, n min_val

 #### `prime factors`
+- **count primes**: find a prime, remove all of none primes from it.
 - **ugly number**
 - **ugly number II**: When facing with factors problems, can use multiple pointers to track factors.

 ## Sort